 - Dyspigmentation from alkaptonuria (congenital ochronosis) or acquired ochronosis (occurring after high concentrations of hydroquinone) may have a similar hue but lack a trigeminal distribution.

-- Blue nevus may have similar blue-grey pigmentation but is a smaller well-demarcated macule or papule.
+- Blue nevus may have similar blue-gray pigmentation but is a smaller, well-demarcated macule or papule.

 - Nevus of Ito is located over the supraclavicular, deltoid, or scapular region.

 - Tattoo from gunpowder or industrial accidents can be diagnosed by history.